evert/evert.github.com/_posts/2017/2017-03-08-sabredav-eol.md

 2. This guilt is preventing me from starting new things that excite me, because I feel bad starting the next thing if I haven't finished the last.

-I left this gut feeling sink in from around January, and I finallly realized that I need to make a change.
+It was a gut-feeling that took a while to sink in from around January.
+I finally realized that I need to make a change.
 This is pretty personal and emotional and it sucks to have to make this decision.

 So, starting today: